zenml-io/zenml-projects/README.md

 # IMPORTANT NOTE: THIS REPOSITORY IS GOING TO BE DEPRECATED AFTER 01/08/2023.
 ***Please consider the impact it might have on your ongoing work and plan accordingly.***
+We are working hard to provide best onboarding experience to you.
+To support that ultimate goal we are introducing a new concept of *ZenML Use-Cases*!
+More details about *ZenML Use-Cases* will follow shortly.

 # ☀️ Introducing ZenML Projects (Formerly ZenFiles)